robert-radway/NI-RRAM-Python/README.md

 ## Pip environment
 Install: nidaqmx, nidigital, numpy, (matplotlib, pandas, stats for analysis notebook)

+## Project environment config
+In settings there is a sample `settings/_env.toml` file.
+This contains local paths for storing data.
+Copy+paste the file into `settings/env.toml` and customize these paths as needed.

 ## Scripts
 - form_chip.py: FORM a chip
 - program_chip.py: Program a bitstream to a chip